OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 - the APIs might not be complete.
 - if nothing is hooked, that doesn't necessarily mean that the app doesn't implement pinning.

-In both cases, the app or some of its components might implement pinning on a very custom way that it's [not implemented in objection](https://github.com/sensepost/objection/blob/master/agent/src/ios/pinning.ts).
+In both cases, the app or some of its components might implement custom pinning in a way that is [supported by objection](https://github.com/sensepost/objection/blob/master/agent/src/ios/pinning.ts).
 Please check the static analysis section for specific pinning indicators and more in-depth testing.

 #### Client certificate validation